prebid/prebid.github.io/dev-docs/modules/userId.md

             name: "sharedId",
             storage: {
                 type: "cookie",
-                name: `"_pubcid"`,         // create a cookie with this name
+                name: "_sharedid",         // create a cookie with this name
                 expires: 365             // expires in 1 years
             }
         }]